jortdevreeze/ParseWiki/README.rst

-Parse-Wiki
+ParseWiki
 =========

-Parse-Wiki is a Python library that parses Wikipedia pages and saves the page structure.
+ParseWiki is a Python library that parses Wikipedia pages and saves the page structure.
 This library extracts all text, headers, references for a specified Wikipedia page.

 Installation
 ------------

-To install Parse-Wiki, simply run:
+To install ParseWiki, simply run:

 ::